timurcarstensen/multi-cluster-eval/README.md

 This will use the shared huggingface datasets directory at `$HF_HOME` and store the eval results in the shared output directory in `$EVAL_OUTPUT_DIR`

+> ⚠️ The tool assumes that you are into the logging node of one of the EuroHPC cluster.
-> Note: You may need to set your HF_TOKEN in case you get a rate limit when pulling new datasets.
+> ⚠️ You may need to set your HF_TOKEN in case you get a rate limit when pulling new datasets.